 The following description sets forth certain material terms and provisions of the securities of Crown Crafts, Inc. (the "Company") that are registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 This description also summarizes relevant provisions of Delaware General Corporation Law (the "DGCL").
 The following summary does not purport to be complete and is subject to, and is qualified in its entirety by reference to, the applicable provisions of the DGCL and the Company's amended and restated certificate of incorporation and bylaws, copies of which are incorporated by reference as exhibits to the Annual Report on Form 10-K of which this Exhibit 4.7 is a part.
-The Company encourages you to read the Company's amended and restated certificate of incorporation.
+The Company encourages you to read the Company's amended and restated certificate of incorporation, the Company's bylaws and the applicable provisions of the DGCL for additional information.